Dashboard Alerts - Configuration Issues

 Troubleshooting Steps

-Port(s) VLAN mismatch
+Port(s) VLAN Mismatch

 Triggers

-Usually, a VLAN mismatch occurs after connecting a not pre-configured switch to the existing Meraki switch infrastructure or when a network administrator changes the port VLAN settings.
-If any mismatch is found in native, allowed or access VLANs, both switches will display device-level alerts in the dashboard.
+If any mismatch is found in native, allowed, or access VLANs, both switches will display device-level alerts in the dashboard.
 The switches will continue displaying the alert until the VLAN mismatch is resolved.
-But the alert hub will display only 1 alert for VLAN mismatch between 2 switches.
+The alert hub will display only one alert for VLAN mismatch between two switches.

 Guided Troubleshooting Flow